UMR-CNRS-7267/Metacongo_Paper/README.md

 ```

->> At this step data are ready to analyse, we will profile the metagenomic  read using two profiler (Kaiju and Kraken2).
+>> At this step data are ready to analyze, and we will profile the metagenomic  read using two profilers (Kaiju and Kraken2).

->> kaiju use amino acid database, so there is six-frames translation of our reads then compare to proteins DB
+>> kaiju uses amino acid database, so there is six-frame translation of our reads then compared to proteins DB

->> kraken2 use  nucleotide database.
+>> kraken2 uses  nucleotide database.

->> All reads those are not assigned/classified by kaiju were passed to kraken2
+>> All reads that are not assigned/classified by kaiju were passed to kraken2

->> ***This step  needs databases so be sur to have enough place in your local server ...***
+>> ***This step  needs databases so be sure to have enough space in your local server ...***

 # PROFILING